cockroachdb/docs/v2.1/explain-analyze.md

 ---
 title: EXPLAIN ANALYZE
-summary: The EXPLAIN ANALYZE statement will execute the query and generate a physical query plan with execution statistics.
+summary: The EXPLAIN ANALYZE statement executes a query and generates a physical query plan with execution statistics.
 toc: true
 ---

-<span class="version-tag">New in v2.1:</span> The `EXPLAIN ANALYZE` [statement](sql-statements.html) **will execute the SQL query** and return execution statistics.
+<span class="version-tag">New in v2.1:</span> The `EXPLAIN ANALYZE` [statement](sql-statements.html) **executes a SQL query** and returns a physical query plan with execution statistics.

-The `DISTSQL` option generates a physical query plan for a distributed query.
 Query plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc. For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).

 ## Synopsis